Sandman (Marvel Comics)

 The Sandman (William Baker, a.k.a.
 Flint Marko) is a character appearing in American comic books published by Marvel Comics.
 A shapeshifter endowed through an accident with the ability to turn himself into sand, he started out as a recurring adversary to the superhero Spider-Man, but has redeemed himself over time, eventually becoming an antihero.
 The Sandman has also been an enemy of the Fantastic Four and is a founding member of the supervillain teams the Sinister Six and the Frightful Four.

-The character has been adapted into various other media incarnations of Spider-Man, including films, television series, and video games.
-In live-action, he was portrayed by Thomas Haden Church in Spider-Man 3 (2007) and the Marvel Cinematic Universe (MCU) film Spider-Man: No Way Home (2021).
+In 2009, the Sandman was ranked as IGN's 72nd Greatest Comic Book Villain of All Time.
+The character has been adapted into various other media including films, television series, and video games.
+In live-action, he was portrayed by Thomas Haden Church in Spider-Man 3 (2007) and the Marvel Cinematic Universe (MCU) film Spider-Man: No Way Home (2021), and by Jack Huston in the television series Spider-Noir (2026).
 An illusionary creature based on the Sandman appeared in the MCU film Spider-Man: Far from Home (2019).
-In 2009, the Sandman was ranked as IGN's 72nd Greatest Comic Book Villain of All Time.